‘We’re done with dead kids’: U.S. bars are handing out free fentanyl tests | Health

 To prevent such deaths, Heller, FentCheck co-founder Dean Shold and a team of volunteers regularly visit a network of businesses in Oakland, San Francisco, New York and Philadelphia to replenish stocks of the test strips.
 "We're done with dead kids.
 We're done with accidental overdoses.
 We are also serving people who are struggling with drug addiction," Heller said.
 "They cannot make it to rehab, they cannot make it to the next step in their sobriety if they die that night."

 FentCheck staples the strips from Canadian company BTNX to simple instructions for users to test their drugs.
 The results show up – like a pregnancy or COVID-19 test – with lines indicating positive or negative.
-"They are cheap, they are super easy to use and read and they give you a yes or a no that you can then use," said Dr. Kathleen Clanon, medical director of Alameda County, which supports the distribution of fentanyl test strips and funds.
+"They are cheap, they are super easy to use and read and they give you a yes or a no that you can then use," said Dr. Kathleen Clanon, medical director of Alameda County Health Care Services, which supports the distribution of fentanyl test strips and funds.

 "They are very sensitive, meaning that the comparison tests have shown that they are likely to show fentanyl if it's there and I'm comfortable with that as a community test."
 Melissa Myers, owner of the Good Hop, called it a "no brainer" to offer the strips to her customers and train her staff to use naloxone, a medicine that rapidly reverses the effect of opioid overdoses.